matsengrp/phippery/README.md

 ## What is this?

 [phage immunoprecipitation sequencing](https://www.nature.com/articles/s41596-018-0025-6)

+**Short**

 or PhIP-Seq,
-is a powerful protocol for investigating potential anitbody targets (epitopes).
+is a powerful protocol for investigating potential antibody targets (epitopes).
-In short, phip-seq looks for protein-protein interactions between the human body's own antibodies with artificial pathogens (phage vectors) i.e. the epitope displayed by a pathogen of interest.
+In short, PhIP-Seq looks for protein-protein interactions between the human body's own antibodies with artificial pathogens (phage vectors) i.e. the epitope displayed by a pathogen of interest.
-The key assumption being that recovered patients who have undegone a full adaptive responce to a disease we care about will have high enough volumes of antibodies to accurately observe an interaction with the pathogen causing the disease.
+The key assumption being that recovered patients who have undergone a full adaptive response to a disease we care about will have high enough volumes of antibodies to accurately observe an interaction with the pathogen causing the disease.
+Here, store the resulting data using `xarray` and compile a set of tools which take this as input and produce results.

+**Long**

+PhIP-Seq works by
-More concretely, Phip-seq works by synthesizing an array of proteins
+synthesizing an array of proteins
--- each of which could potentially model the epitope of pathogen -- by cloning genetic "tiles" (oligonucleotides encoding peptides) into a phage vector of choice. samples from a patient's serum antibodies are mixed with magnetic beads and phages to capture the enrichment of phages-antibody interaction.
+-- each of which could potentially model the epitope of pathogen -- by cloning genetic "tiles" (oligonucleotides encoding peptides) into a phage vector of choice.
+Samples from a patient's serum antibodies are mixed with magnetic beads and phages to capture the enrichment of phages-antibody interaction.

 After an immunoprecipitation, the phages-inserted oligos caught on the magnetic beads are prepped for sequencing, amplified and barcoded.
-Using Next geneation sequencing, researchers can then quantify the number of each unique oligos representing a peptide captured in the immunoprecipitation step using short read alignment.
+Using Next generation sequencing, researchers can then quantify the number of each unique oligos representing a peptide captured in the immunoprecipitation step using short read alignment.